 top of page

-SPACELAB SYSTEM COMMERCIAL APPLICATIONS 1992-1993
+SPACELAB MODULE COMMERCIAL APPLICATIONS 1992-1993

-DUAL PROJECTS FOR ALENIA SPAZIO AND
+PROJECT FOR ALENIA SPAZIO

-Under the European Space Agency's SPACELAB contribution to the US Space Shuttle programme, Alenia Spazio and British Aerospace respectively were prime contractors for the SPACELAB pressurized module and pallet system.
-Both companies were interested in exploring future commercial applications for their technologies.
+Under the European Space Agency's SPACELAB contribution to the US Space Shuttle programme, Alenia Spazio was prime contractor for the SPACELAB pressurized module system.
+The company was interested in exploring future commercial applications for its module technology.
 The example here shows a conversion of a short segment of Alenia Spazio's module (photo below) into a garage module for NASA's Manned Manoeuvring Units (MMUs) (photo bottom far right).
 The diagrams to the right show how the module's unpressurised shell is modified to become a garage for two MMUs.
-These personal propulsion units had flown successfully several times on the Shuttle but NASA had terminated their use.
-They were available for private missions but needed protective storage in space.
-After exiting the Station's airlock, an astronaut would enter the garage via a hatch, strap into an MMU, activate it, and fly slowly out.
-The garage is equipped with nitrogen gas tanks for replenishing the MMU thruster system, replacement batteries, parts storage and a command and control interface.
+These personal propulsion units

 scan118 copy.jpg